UU-tracktech/tracktech/CameraProcessor/README.md

 # Camera Processor

 The job of the camera processor is to detect all potential subjects and track the subjects that have been selected by the camera operators using the Interface.
-The camera operators only see the detections within a frame, and the subjects they themselves started tracking.
+The camera operators only see the detections within a frame, and the subjects they started tracking.
-The tracking of subjects is performed over multiple camera's, notifying the camera operator when a subject is re-identified.
+The tracking of subjects is performed over multiple cameras, notifying the camera operator when a subject is re-identified.

 ## Architecture

 The inner workings of the camera processor consist of three parts.
-The input that is processed by the pipeline and sent to either other camera processors or the interface.
+The input processed by the pipeline and sent to either other camera processors or the interface.

 ### Input